A-solver-for-Nash-Equilibrium/A_solver_for_Nash_Equilibria/readme.md

 It can now identify whether a support has infinitely many NE.

+Test/test2.py have some basic test for it.
 Will add some tests later.